barbazul/1kfa/mod_guide_gm.md

 level in the move, even if the character is disadvantaged by some previous situation or effect.

-Flipping a wound card on these flips will still override the **Complete flip rule**.
+Flipping a Wound card on these flips will still override the **Complete flip rule**.

 ## An NPC to the Rescue